google-marketing-solutions/cwv_from_ga4_exports/README.md

     Settings tab in the Property details box.
 1. Your Core Web Vitals performance budget.
 You will need this to set the thresholds for when an alert email is sent.
-1. The details for your SMTP server.
+1. If deploying the email alerting service, the details for your SMTP server.
 This includes:
     +   the server's address.
     +   the username and password to use when authenticating with the server.
     +   the email address to use as the alert sender.